Hereditary Ataxias

 - Episodes last hours; triggered by stress, exercise, caffeine, alcohol

-- Treatment: Acetazolamide (very effective)
+- Treatment: Acetazolamide (very effective); 4-aminopyridine is an alternative

 - Allelic with SCA6 and FHM1 — same gene (CACNA1A), different mutations